s24575/AmazonClone/README.md

 ### Comments

-The backend has not been implemented yet, I'm planning on doing that soon.
+The backend still has some issues with processing payments due to problems with Stripe secret keys.